 The Boston Beer Company is engaged in the business of producing and selling alcohol beverages primarily in the domestic market and, to a lesser extent, in selected international markets.
-The Company's revenues are primarily derived by selling its beers, hard ciders and hard seltzers to Distributors, who in turn sell the products to retailers and drinkers.
+The Company's revenues are primarily derived by selling its beers, hard ciders and hard sparkling waters to Distributors, who in turn sell the products to retailers and drinkers.

 The Company's alcohol beverages compete primarily in the Better Beer category, which includes imported beers and craft beers.
 This category has seen high single-digit compounded annual growth over the past ten years.
 Defining factors for Better Beer include superior quality, image and taste, supported by appropriate pricing.
 The Company believes that the Better Beer category is positioned to increase market share, as drinkers continue to trade up in taste and quality.
-The Company estimates that in 2016 the craft beer category percentage volume growth was approximately 7% and the Better Beer category percentage volume growth was approximately 6%, while the total beer category volume was essentially flat.
-The Company believes that the Better Beer category is approximately 29% of United States beer consumption by volume.
+The Company estimates that in 2017 the craft beer category percentage volume growth was approximately 5% and the Better Beer category percentage volume growth was approximately 5%, while the total beer category volume was essentially flat.
+The Company believes that the Better Beer category is approximately 22% of United States beer consumption by volume.
 The Company estimates the Hard Cider category to be less than 1% of the total beer category and believes it has many characteristics similar to the Better Beer category.
 The Company believes that significant opportunity continues to exist for the Better Beer and Hard Cider categories to gain market share in the total beer category.
-Depletions or Distributor sales to retailers of the Company's beers, hard ciders and hard seltzers for the 53 week fiscal period ended December 31, 2016, decreased approximately 5% from the comparable 52 week fiscal period in the prior year.
+Depletions or Distributor sales to retailers of the Company's beers, hard ciders and hard sparkling waters for the 52 week fiscal period ended December 30, 2017, decreased approximately 7% from the comparable 53 week fiscal period in the prior year.